jluudev/CSC-202-assignment-copies/README.md

 # CSC-202-assignment-copies
-Copy of all of my CSC 202 assignments including labs and projects + scores and what was wrong (if any)
+Copy of all of my CSC 202 assignments + scores and what was wrong (if any)

 Labs (10% of grade)
 -------------------